satellite-image-deep-learning/techniques/README.md

 * If you are considering building an in house annotation platform [read this article](https://medium.com/earthcube-stories/ai-products-and-remote-sensing-yes-it-is-hard-and-yes-you-need-a-good-infra-4b5d6cf822f1).
 Used PostGis database, GeoJson format and GIS standard in a stateless architecture

 ## Annotation formats
 Note there are many annotation formats, although PASCAL VOC and coco-json are the most commonly used.
+I recommend using geojson for storing polygons, then converting these to the required format when needed.
 * PASCAL VOC format: XML files in the format used by ImageNet
 * coco-json format: JSON in the format used by the 2015 COCO dataset
 * YOLO Darknet TXT format: contains one text file per image, used by YOLO